learning-zone/java-basics/README.md

 ## Q. ***Distinguish between static loading and dynamic class loading?***

+**1. Static Class Loading:**

-**Static Class Loading**: Creating objects and instance using `new` keyword is known as static class loading.
+Creating objects and instance using `new` keyword is known as static class loading.
 The retrieval of class definition and instantiation of the object is done at compile time.

 ```java
 class TestClass {
   public static void main(String args[]) {